TREASURE

-The Water Board is participating with a number of European partners in the Interreg project TREASURE.
+The water board is participating in the Interreg project TREASURE together with a number of European partners.
 TREASURE is an acronym for Targeting the reduction of plastic outflow into the North Sea.
-The partners are water managers, knowledge institutes and consultancies from Denmark, Germany, the Netherlands, Belgium and France: countries situated around the North Sea.
-In this three-year international research project, the parties are working together to reduce the amount of macroplastics flowing into the North Sea from our waterways.
+The partners are water managers, knowledge institutes, and consultancies from Denmark, Germany, the Netherlands, Belgium, and France: countries located around the North Sea.
+In this three-year international research project, the parties are working together to reduce the amount of macroplastics flowing from our waterways into the North Sea.

-At pumping station De Helsdeur, municipality of Den Helder
+At De Helsdeur pumping station, municipality of Den Helder

 Who do we work with?